acereca/srls/README.md

-**⚠ This language server is still in it infancy.
+**⚠ This language server is still in its infancy.
 It only partially supports the SKILL language and can break quite easily during usage. ⚠**

 # SKILL Rust Language Server - SRLS